dotnet/runtime/src/tools/linker/docs/error-codes.md

 }
 ```

 #### `IL2111`: Trim analysis: Method 'method' with parameters or return value with `DynamicallyAccessedMembersAttribute` is accessed via reflection.
-Trimmer can't guarantee availability of the requirements of the field.
+Trimmer can't guarantee availability of the requirements of the method.

 - Trimmer currently can't guarantee that all requirements of the `DynamicallyAccessedMembersAttribute` are fulfilled if the method is accessed via reflection.